jsouter/odin-fastcs/README.md

 should not be checked in.
 The dev deployment can then be run with `dev/start.sh`.

-Currently Odin FastCS depends on branches of both odin-control and odin-data, so these branches are provided as dev dependencies for convenience.
-Make a Python>=3.11 venv and then `pip install -e .[dev]` will give an environment that the control server and meta writer can run in.
+Currently Odin FastCS depends on branches of both odin-control and odin-data, so these branches are provided in `dev/requirements.txt` for convenience.
+Make a venv and then `pip install -r dev/requirements.txt` will give an environment that the control server and meta writer can run in.
 For the frameProcessor and frameReceiver, check out the fastcs-dev branch of odin-data and build.
 It is recommended to use the vscode CMake configuration to do this.

-If you need to run a local version of any of the applications, stop that process in the deployment and run/debug it manually.
+If you need to run a dev version of any of the applications, stop that process in the deployment and run/debug it manually.
 There is a vscode launch config for an odin server using the same config as the dev deployment for this purpose.